Thunderstorm asthma

 Key facts

-- Thunderstorm asthma is asthma triggered by a mixture of grass pollen in the air and thunderstorm conditions.
+- Thunderstorm asthma is asthma triggered by a mixture of thunderstorm conditions and grass pollen in the air.

 - Symptoms include shortness of breath, chest tightness, wheezing and persistent coughing.

-- The risk is highest in adults who are sensitive to grass pollen and have seasonal hay fever.
+- Adults who are sensitive to grass pollen and have seasonal hay fever have the highest risk of thunderstorm asthma.

 - If your thunderstorm asthma symptoms are moderate or mild, you should use your asthma inhaler ('puffer').